128technology/docs/docs/cli_reference.md

 ## `import certificate webserver`

-Import a certificate to be used by the webserver
+Import a certificate to be used by the webserver.

 #### Usage